siddharth17196/siddharth17196.github.io/_pages/about.md

 and Communication at IIIT-Delhi.

-I was a Research Intern at [TCS Research](https://www.tcs.com/decoding-the-human-genome) in the Life Sciences unit from May to July, 2020.
+I was a Research Intern at [TCS Research](https://www.tcs.com/decoding-the-human-genome) in the Life Sciences unit for the summer, 2020.
 Here I worked on analysing and implementing various deep learning methods for b-cell epitope and antibody predictions along with improvements to the existing methods.